hanjunwei-lab/DeepPARE/README.md

 ### The repository is organised as follows:<br>
     Data/
     ├── Pathway data/
-    │   ├── KGML/                                          # The KGML file of the pathway │   ├── Pathway_weighted_adj.csv                       # Pathway–pathway adjacency matrix
+    │   ├── KGML/                                          # The KGML files of the KEGG pathways │   ├── Pathway_weighted_adj.csv                       # Pathway–pathway adjacency matrix
     │   ├── pathway_adjacency.pkl                          # A dictionary is used to store the adjacency matrix of individual pathways
     ├── example_data/                                      # Example datasets for reproducing the DeepPARE